appit-online/ionic-insta-api-wrapper/README.md

 # [ionic-insta-story-search: Node.js](https://github.com/appit-online/ionic-insta-story-search)

-A lightweight library to **fetch Instagram Stories, user details, profiles, posts...**, including login and cookie handling — built for use in **Ionic** and **Cordova** environments with native HTTP support.
+A lightweight library to **fetch Instagram Stories, Reels, Highlights, user details, profiles, posts...**, including login and cookie handling — built for use in **Ionic** and **Cordova** environments with native HTTP support.

 ---